-The DAHDI package includes drivers for a number of traditional telephony interface cards, most notably the telephony cards manufactured by Digium®, the creator of Asterisk.
+The DAHDI package includes drivers for a number of traditional telephony interface cards, most notably the telephony cards manufactured by Sangoma®, the creator of Asterisk.

-Support for analog or "POTS" (Plain Old Telephone Service) lines and phones is provided by Digium’s series of analog telephony cards.
-Digium’s analog cards use separate modules for a line (aka Foreign Exchange Office or FXO) and station (aka Foreign Exchange Station or FXS) interfaces.
+Support for analog or “POTS” (Plain Old Telephone Service) lines and phones is provided by Sangoma’s series of analog telephony cards.
+Sangoma’s analog cards use separate modules for a line (aka Foreign Exchange Office or FXO) and station (aka Foreign Exchange Station or FXS) interfaces.
 The analog cards are provided in four, eight, and twenty-four modular port varieties for both PCI and PCI-Express slot types.
-An optional DSP module provides hardware-based echo cancellation for Digium’s analog cards.
+An optional DSP module provides hardware-based echo cancellation for Sangoma’s analog cards.

-Digium produces a complete line of digital telephony cards for T1/E1 and ISDN connections.
+Sangoma produces a complete line of digital telephony cards for T1/E1 and ISDN connections.
 The digital cards are provided in one, two, four and eight port varieties in both the PCI and PCI-Express form factors.
-An optional DSP module provides hardware-based echo cancellation for Digium’s digital T1 / E1 / PRI cards.
+An optional DSP module provides hardware-based echo cancellation for Sangoma’s digital T1 / E1 / PRI cards.
 Digital BRI cards include on-board DSP-based echo cancellation.